dalmia/David-Silver-Reinforcement-learning/Week 4 - Model Free Prediction/README.md

 ```
 ## Results

-- After running for 10000 iterations
+- After running for 10000 episodes
   ![no ace](results/10000_no_ace.png)
   ![ace](results/10000_ace.png)

-- After running for 500000 iterations
+- After running for 500000 episodes
   ![no ace](results/500000_no_ace.png)
   ![ace](results/500000_ace.png)